Progressive Web Apps (PWAs): Benefits, Components, and How They Work

 What is a Progressive Web App (PWA)?

 A Progressive Web App (PWA) is a type of web application designed to work across different platforms, including desktops, tablets, and smartphones, while providing a native app-like experience.
-PWAs utilise modern web technologies such as service workers, web app manifests, and responsive design to deliver fast, reliable, and engaging user experiences.
+PWAs utilize modern web technologies such as service workers, web app manifests, and responsive design to deliver fast, reliable, and engaging user experiences.

 The core idea behind PWAs is to combine the accessibility and ease of use of a website with the functionality of a native mobile app.
 Users can access PWAs via a URL in a browser, and they offer offline capabilities, push notifications, and installation on the user’s device, much like a traditional app.